NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 | [1.0,2.0) | 1.0 ≤ x < 2.0 | Mixed inclusive minimum and exclusive maximum version |
 | (1.0)    | invalid | invalid |

-When using the PackageReference format, NuGet also supports using a floating notation, \*, for Major, Minor, Patch, and pre-release suffix parts of the number.
-Floating versions are not supported with the `packages.config` format.
-When a floating version is specified, the rule is to resolve to the highest existent version that matches the version description.
-Examples of floating versions and the resolutions are below.

-> [!Note]
-> Version ranges in PackageReference include pre-release versions.
-By design, floating versions do not resolve prerelease versions unless opted into.
-For the status of the related feature request, see [issue 6434](https://github.com/NuGet/Home/issues/6434#issuecomment-358782297).

 ### Examples

 Always specify a version or version range for package dependencies in project files, `packages.config` files, and `.nuspec` files.
 Without a version or version range, NuGet 2.8.x and earlier chooses the latest available package version when resolving a dependency, whereas NuGet 3.x and later chooses the lowest package version.
 Specifying a version or version range avoids this uncertainty.